CUBRID/cubrid-manual/en/sql/transaction.rst

 *   Transaction T1 cannot read or modify the record being viewed by another transaction T2.
 *   Another transaction T2 cannot insert a new record into table A while transaction T1 is retrieving the records of table A.

-This isolation level uses a two-phase locking protocol for shared and exclusive lock: the lock is held until the transaction ends even after the operation has been executed.
+This isolation level follows a two-phase locking protocol for shared and exclusive lock: the lock is held until the transaction ends even after the operation has been executed.

 **Example**